eliosbz/FDS_Assignments/README.md

-# Fundamental of Data Science assignaments
+# Fundamental of Data Science assignments
 This repository contains a solution for the self-assignment _Prof.
 Galasso_'s course of _Fundamental of Data Science_ of the academic year 2021/22.

 ## Topics

-### First assignament
+### First assignment
 1. Image Filtering and Object Identification
 2. Identification
 3. Object Identification
 4. K-Means

-### Second assignament
+### Second assignment

 1. Logistic Regression with Gradient Ascent
 2. Logistic Regression with non linear boundaries